ucsf-wynton/wynton-website-hpc/docs/howto/jupyter.md

 ## Connect to Jupyter Notebook - using ssh port forwarding

-In this example the local port your web browser would connect to is 8157 and the remote port the Jupyter notebook is running on the development node is 8890.
+In this example the local port your web browser would connect to is 8157 and the remote port the Jupyter Notebook is running on the development node is 8890.
 These ports are configured when you establish the ssh "tunnel":

 ```sh
    local                                  remote